skylergrammer/data_science/README.md

 2. wine_quality: predicting the quality of wine from physiochemical properties using a Back Propagating Neural Network from PyBrain.
 3. ML_linear_reg: implementation of gradient descent in python.
 Compares the solution to that of sklearn.
 4. mcpi.py: estimation of pi via Monte Carlo.
+5. loan_default: probability that a person will default on a loan given their debt, income, and demographics.
+Uses logistic regression to predict default likelihood.